jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_waitevents.md

 Wait Type | Which wait type is contributing most to the wait time?
 Statement | Which SQL statement is contributing most to the wait time?

- TIP: Right click on a statement and select View Workload Analysis to show the statement in the SQL Server \| Workload Analysis Drilldown drilldown.
-Workload Analysis will provide execution details of the SQL statement like how many times the query ran.
+{% include tip.html content="Right click on a statement and select **View Workload Analysis** to show the statement in the **SQL Server \| Workload Analysis drilldown**.
+Workload Analysis will provide execution details of the SQL statement like how many times the query ran." %}

 ### Grids and Charts